End-to-end-provenance/provDebugR/README.md

 A debugging tool that leverages provenance to provide handy information about R scripts to assist in writing them.

+For a more in-depth description of the functions available in this package [refer to the Wiki.](https://github.com/ProvTools/provDebugR/wiki)

 # Installation

 Version 3.5.0 or later of R is required.